 The Fitbit Sense arrived in late 2020, and it’s been giving the Apple Watch Series 6 and Apple Watch SE a run for its money.

-As it’s a Fitbit, naturally you’ll get excellent fitness tracking, with a particular note given to the heart rate zones.
-There are many sport modes to choose from, lots of tracking options and great stats available via the app once you’re finished.
+Naturally, as it’s a Fitbit, you’ll get excellent fitness tracking, with a particular note given to the heart rate zones.
+There are many sport modes to choose from, many tracking options, and great stats available via the app once you’re finished.
 Fitbit is also currently studying blood pressure monitoring for the Sense.

 A nice touch is that it’s compatible with Google Assistant and Alexa.